dotaviTS/concurrency/concurrencyday2.md

 **Synchronous vs. Asynchronous calls**

-Example: Implement a basic GenServer that holds and manipulates a state (e.g., a counter).
+Example 2: Implement a basic GenServer that holds and manipulates a state (e.g., a counter).

     defmodule Counter do
       use GenServer